 Site Planning Tips

-Before you start building an Omeka Classic site, it is useful to sketch out wireframes of your new site to help plan the content of your site, and to determine how you want your audiences to access and use that content on the website.
+Before you start building an Omeka Classic site, it is useful to view sites from our showcase and site directory.
+Then think about the way Omeka manages items, collections, and files to help plan the content of your site, and to determine how you want your audiences to access and use that content.

 Who is the primary audience of this website?
 Secondary audiences?